gigascience/gigablog/docs/restore.md

 mysql -u root --password=<% root password %> wordpressdb < wordpressdb.sql
 ```

-The zipped tarball file containing the GigaBlog website also needs to be
+The zipped tarball file containing the GigaBLOG website also needs to be
 extracted to the `/var/www` directory:

 ```bash